Fluoren-9-ol dehydrogenase

-The 3 substrates of this enzyme are fluoren-9-ol, NAD^{+}, and NADP^{+}, whereas its 4 products are fluoren-9-one, NADH, NADPH, and H^{+}.
+The two substrates of this enzyme are fluorenol and oxidised nicotinamide adenine dinucleotide (NAD^{+}).
+Its products are fluorenone, reduced NADH, and a proton.
+The enzyme can also use the alternative cofactor, nicotinamide adenine dinucleotide phosphate.

 This enzyme belongs to the family of oxidoreductases, specifically those acting on the CH-OH group of donor with NAD^{+} or NADP^{+} as acceptor.
 The systematic name of this enzyme class is fluoren-9-ol:NAD(P)^{+} oxidoreductase.
 This enzyme participates in fluorene degradation.